NautilusTrader

 • Final realized PnL is computed.

-• In NETTING OMS, the engine snapshots the closed position when it reopens to preserve the prior cycle's realized PnL (see Position snapshotting).
+• In NETTING OMS, when the position later reopens, the engine snapshots the closed state to preserve historical PnL (see Position snapshotting).

 Order fill aggregation